maddinkunze/boulderbuzzer/README.md

-# boulderbuzzer - Buzzers that can be mounted to a portable boulder wall
+# boulderbuzzer - Buzzers that can be mounted to (portable) boulder walls

 This repository contains information, source code, pcb designs, assembly instructions, etc for building the following buzzers: